paxdotdev/docs/src/intro-example.md

 # Example

 This colorful example, running in an iframe, covers the basic concepts of Pax.[1]
 Try resizing your browser horizontally to see responsive resizing.
-Also try selecting text, running a screen-reader, and clicking the far-right yellow rectangle.
+You can also try selecting text, clicking around the screen to see what happens, and firing up a screen reader.

 <!-- TODO:  You can find more examples [in the GitHub repository.](https://www.github.com/pax-lang/examples/) -->

 <iframe style="width: calc(100%); height: 450px; border: none;" src="https://static.pax-lang.org/jabberwocky/" ></iframe>

+If you like running native executables that you just found on the Web, you can also [download the macOS `.app`]() for this example.

 Source code: